Bon Appétit

 HOGEVEEN: But also encompasses different class traditions.
 There are so many ideas about London and the people who live here.

 CORCORAN: I believe in a democratic space.
 Democratic in the sense of “populaire,” for the people.
 However, there’s a certain price range, and if you can’t afford that price, you can’t really come.
 I don’t think Deliveroo guys on bicycles are going to be able to afford to eat there, which is the new lowest rank of the proletariat.
 But if you’re a unionized worker and you work on the railroads, you’ll definitely be able to afford to go.
 Frances has lived in North London for a long time.
 We live in Camden.
 So we wanted somewhere close to home.
 And there’s a connection with The Pogues and Shane MacGowan, in particular.
-The story goes that he wrote “Her Brown Eyes” in one of the pubs down the road.
+The story goes that he wrote “A Pair of Brown Eyes” in one of the pubs down the road.

 HOGEVEEN: Songwriters and novelists are obviously strong in the DNA of The Yellow Bittern.
 Would you hope that people use this place to congregate creatively?